tercemundo/groq-langchain-streamlit-aichatbot/README.md

 Langchain.
 We use Langchain for Importing the ConversationChain for managing chat conversations, the ConversationBufferWindowMemory for conversation memory management, the ChatGroq for Groq chat functionality and lastly the PromptTemplate for managing chat prompts.

+# Groq-LangChain-Streamlit AI Chatbot

+This repository contains a Streamlit application that allows users to interact with a conversational chatbot powered by the LangChain API.
+The application uses the Groq API to generate responses and maintains a history of the conversation to provide context for the chatbot's responses.

+## Features

+- **Conversational Interface**: The application provides a conversational interface where users can ask questions or make statements, and the chatbot responds accordingly.

+- **Contextual Responses**: The application maintains a history of the conversation, which is used to provide context for the chatbot's responses.

+- **LangChain Integration**: The chatbot is powered by the LangChain API, which uses advanced natural language processing techniques to generate human-like responses.

 ## About Groq
 ![groqcloud_darkmode](https://github.com/themindfuldude/groq-langchain-streamlit-aichatbot/assets/130063458/e2b2b6ba-1583-41d2-93a0-0dfd1d19b6d6)